MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/deploy-custom-features-to-upgraded-site-collections-in-sharepoint-server-2013.md

 | *[Remove-SPSolution](/powershell/module/sharepoint-server/Remove-SPSolution?view=sharepoint-ps&preserve-view=true)*  <br/> |Removes a deployed solution.  <br/> | `Remove-SPSolution -Identity contoso_solution.wsp` <br/> |

 > [!NOTE]
-> For more information about how to use PowerShell and the minimum permissions required to run a PowerShell for SharePoint cmdlet, see [Use Windows Powershell to administer SharePoint 2013](/powershell/module/sharepoint-server/?view=sharepoint-ps&preserve-view=true).
+> For more information about how to use PowerShell and the minimum permissions required to run a PowerShell for SharePoint cmdlet, see [Use Windows PowerShell to administer SharePoint 2013](/powershell/module/sharepoint-server/?view=sharepoint-ps&preserve-view=true).

 ### Overview of deploying a solution package
 <a name="Add-OverviewofDeploy"> </a>